rad0slaw44/proxy-squid/README.md

 The repository consists of the squid configuration files for the child proxy and the parent proxy as well as the "child-allowed-sites.acl" file that contains the URLs allowed to be accessed through the child proxy server.
 Parent proxy is deployed for each customer.
-In addition there is a "*CustomerName*-allowed-sites.acl file for each customer.
+In addition there is a "*CustomerName*-parent-allowed-sites.acl file for each customer.

 - child-proxy - child proxy configuration file
 - parent-proxy - parent proxy configuration file
 - child-allowed-sites.acl - allowed URLs on the child proxy.
-- *CustomerName*-allowed-sites.acl - allowed URLs for the specyfic customer.
+- *CustomerName*-parent-allowed-sites.acl - allowed URLs for the specyfic customer.

 Both child and parent proxy files are configured to allow the access only to the destinations specyfied in the "allowed-sites.acl" file.
 Any other access through proxy is denied and logged in /var/log/squid/access.log.
 This is achived be the following lines in the configuration file.